openoakland/openoakland.org/src/donate.md

 ---

 At OpenOakland, civic tech means helping communities understand and navigate local government.
 We are working harder than ever to reach more communities.

-Your generous gift will support our efforts to connect to all of Oakland through events and weekly meetings
+Your generous gift will support our efforts to connect to all of Oakland through events and weekly meetings.

 {: style="text-align: center"}
-[Donate Now](https://www.codeforamerica.org/donate-to-a-brigade?utm_campaign=Open%20Oakland&utm_source=OpenOakland%20site){:target="_blank" .btn.btn-primary }
+*All donations are tax-deductable through our fiscal sponsor the Open Collective.*

 {: style="text-align: center"}
-*Be sure to select **OpenOakland** from the drop-down menu.*
+[Donate Now](https://opencollective.com/openoakland/contribute){:target="_blank" .btn.btn-primary }

-To pay by check, contact our [Steering Committee](mailto:steering@openoakland.org).
-Checks can be made payable to _Code for America_ with _OpenOakland_ added in the Memo line.
+To donate by check, contact our [Steering Committee](mailto:steering@openoakland.org).

 ## Your donation provides critical resources